manjillama/food-loops/CONTRIBUTING.md

 ## Github

-Guidelines to follow when contributing to the Yatri codebase
+Guidelines to follow when contributing to the Food Loops codebase

 ### Branch Naming Convention